vshjxyz/es6-react-redux-universal-template/README.md

  * ~~Find out how webpack is building the production's assets~~
  * ~~Go Isomorphic (using react server/client side)~~
  * ~~Find out how react handles routing and enable pushState~~
- * Connect to db?
- * Use Flux's stores with offline capabilities?
- * Use Alt/Fluxible/Anything suitable to set-up proper isomorphic state hydrate/dehydrate
- * Find out how to test react/flux properly
+ * Use Redux instead of plain flux
+ * Test coverage